Health insurance in the United States: Association Health Plan (AHP)

 In November 2017, President Trump directed "the Department of Labor to investigate ways that would "allow more small businesses to avoid many of the [Affordable Care Act's] costly requirements."
 Under the ACA, small-employer and individual markets had "gained important consumer protections under the ACA and state health laws — including minimum benefit levels."
 In a December 28, 2017 interview with the New York Times, Trump explained that, "We've created associations, millions of people are joining associations. ...That were formerly in Obamacare or didn't have insurance.
 Or didn't have health care. ...It could be as high as 50 percent of the people.
 So now you have associations, and people don't even talk about the associations.
 That could be half the people are going to be joining up...So now you have associations and the individual mandate.
 I believe that because of the individual mandate and the association".

 Final rules were released by the Department of Labor on June 19, 2018.
 Prior to the effective date of April 1, 2019, a federal judge invalidated the rule.
 The court found that the DOL had failed to set meaningful limits on AHPs.
 The Court of Appeals for the District of Columbia Circuit granted the Trump Administration an expedited appeal.
 A three-judge panel heard oral arguments on November 14, 2019.

 Individually purchased

 Prior to the ACA, effective in 2014, the individual market was often subject to medical underwriting which made it difficult for individuals with pre-existing conditions to purchase insurance.
 The ACA prohibited medical underwriting in the individual market for health insurance marketplace plans.

-Prior to the ACA as of 2007, about 9% of Americans were covered under health insurance purchased directly, with average out-of-pocket spending is higher in the individual market, with higher deductibles, co-payments and other cost-sharing provisions.
+Prior to the ACA as of 2007, about 9% of Americans were covered under health insurance purchased directly.
+The range of products available is similar to those provided through employers.
+However, average out-of-pocket spending is higher in the individual market, with higher deductibles, co-payments and other cost-sharing provisions.
 While self-employed individuals receive a tax deduction for their health insurance and can buy health insurance with additional tax benefits, most consumers in the individual market do not receive any tax benefit.